Frequently Asked Questions

 - Establishing an independent Animal Care and Well-Being Advisory Council, made up of well-known animal care experts.

 - Strengthening our employee training through identifying and implementing best industry practices.

-- Implementing audits conducted by the American Humane Association, a highly recognized, independent third party that audits our facilities and practices according to peer-reviewed, science based criteria.
+- Implementing audits conducted by American Humane, a highly recognized, independent third party that audits our facilities and practices according to peer-reviewed, science-based criteria.